Letoile/algorithm-a-week/README.md

 algorithm-a-week
 ================

-Personal Python project for algorithms and its unit tests
+Personal project for kill my procrastination and save the brain from drying.

+Trying to write one algorithm in Python a week.
+Starts from very simple things that I really know at first (just for not to scare myself :D), and finishes (finish? :D) with complex mathematical problems.

+N.B.
+Don't forget about unit tests